calh/RDSOSMetrics/README.md

 (Neat screenshot here)

+It also pulls the overall CPU metrics like user CPU, system, IRQ, nice, etc and publishes them as a separate metric.

+Inspiration for this project was taken from the [rds top script](https://gist.github.com/matheusoliveira/0e9b13d2fca6e7ab993c03e946806503).

 While this was written for Aurora Postgres, it could be tailored for MySQL as well.

 ### First Local Test